SkellyTech/ePortfolio/README.md

   **Enhancements:** I made imporvments with the scripts made it more cleaner and readable.
 Adding new formats of code and new loops with in I feel happy that I have done it.

+### Self Assessment
+Through these enhanancements i have demonstrated my ability to use algorithms, develop, scalable software, and manage databases effectively.
+This ePortfolio reflects my growth within these courses and many more I have done for computer science.